jlangch/venice/README.md

 and agents greatly simplify writing concurrent code.

 Venice does not depend on any runtime libraries (other than the JVM).
-You can easily add it as standalone JAR to your classpath.
+You can easily add it as a standalone JAR to your classpath.

 Venice requires Java 8 or newer.